GM-Frost/Frosty-Inv-Management/README.md

 python main.py

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="https://nayanbastola.com/wp-content/uploads/2023/05/license.txt" target="_blank">LICENSE file</a>  for details.